-The water quality in Ma‘alaea Harbor is compromised by storm water and sediment run-off, as well as other pollution originating from land.
+The water quality in Ma‘alaea Harbor and Ma’alaea Bay is compromised by storm water and sediment run-off, as well as other pollution originating from land.
 This nearshore ocean pollution adversely impacts areas adjacent to the harbor that are important recreational swimming and surfing areas.
 The pollution also undermines the health of coral reefs and sea turtle feeding areas just outside the harbor.
 Studies have shown that sedimentation originating in Ma’alaea Bay drifts towards the coral reefs of Olowalu.

 As filter feeders, oysters can remove sediment, bacteria, heavy metals, PCBs, oil, micro-plastics and nutrients from the water column.
 Oysters also digest the type of bacteria that cause skin-borne illnesses such as Staph and MRSA.